 What Happens on a Cruise, Stays on the Cruise - Part 1

 She picked up the inimitably crispy strip of streaky bacon, so smothered in maple syrup that it now cascades off the bacon as she plumps it into her mouth.

-'They certainly know how to do bacon here' Lemara thought as she looked out the window from the table in the restaurant.
-It was approaching 10:30 in the morning, and the hotel's guests seem to have all set their alarm clocks for the same wake-up time.
+'They certainly know how to do bacon here' Lemara thought as she looked out the window from her table in the restaurant.
+It was approaching 10:30 in the morning, and the hotel's guests all seem to have set their alarm clocks for the same wake-up time.
 As they all turned up that minute for breakfast like only London's buses can.
 The restaurant was now charged with that excitable American accent.

 At one table, a young lady was enamoured with her girlfriends' matching glittery sandals.
 And when she too was gifted the same sparkly pair, the entire restaurant almost became hearing impaired.
 'She's a pizazzy one!'
 Lemara surmised.

 Lemara herself had only made it to breakfast some five minutes earlier and was like a 'dog with two tails' to find a vacant window seat.
 The restaurant, on the second floor of the hotel, overlooked the runway at Fort Lauderdale International airport.
 Coffee, bacon, bright sunshine and a bit of plane spotting.
 It was a little halcyon moment after a gunshot decision saw her booking a last-minute cruise and flight just over twenty-four hours prior.
-A storm perusing the northeastern coast of the Caribbean towards Florida in a fit of ill-temper, caused their plane to divert to Philadelphia where they spent the night, in the airport.
+A storm perusing the northeastern coast of the Caribbean towards Florida in a fit of ill-temper, caused their plane to divert to Philadelphia where they spent most of the night, in the airport.

 'Another pot of coffee and milk, please.' was her reply.
 Not sure why as she was languorously nursing the first cup.
 And she should definitely only ever have one cup of any hotel's coffee.
 She had, on numerous occasions, pondered on the intentions of a hotel's brew, as it was like no other.
 The penetrating aroma, sufficient to send her cannonballing off any wall.
 Do all hotels purchase their coffee from the same coffee farm?
 Or was there some dirty secret employed when making their coffee?
 She wondered.